-Additional classes such as Molecular Pharmacology, Receptor Biology and General Pharmacology, focus on the basic principles of drug action and metabolism and the rapidly evolving concepts of receptor and signal transduction mechanisms relevant to pharmacology and all of biology.
+Additional classes, such as Introduction to Molecular Pharmacology as well as Drug Metabolism and Pharmacogenomics, focus on the basic principles of drug action and metabolism and the rapidly evolving concepts of receptor and signal transduction mechanisms relevant to pharmacology and all of biology.

 - Drug discovery